 Introduction to lambda calculus - fundamentals of functional programming languages - Programming with Scheme - Introduction to LISP - Lists - Storage allocation for lists - Some useful functions - Error handling.
+Lab Component (Exercises similar to the following):

 - 1. Scheme functions to compute mathematical formula, roots of a quadratic equation, count of characters in a string, set computation like, Union, Intersection, complementation, etc. - 2.
 Lisp recursive function to return 'nth' item from a list, diagonal of a matrix, sum of the diagonal of matrix, a sub-string from a string, etc.